Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 AMLAR 2024/1624: from rules to risk-based scoring

 The new EU AML Regulation moves art market participants from rule-based compliance to risk-based due diligence — but the regulation offers no computational guidance.
-Our SSRN-published 3-engine framework (CSE/ASE/TSE, 26 variables, 10 contextual modifiers) translates AMLAR’s risk-based requirement into a defensible, auditable scoring methodology.
+Our SSRN-published 2-engine framework (ORS/ARS, 15 variables, 7 contextual modifiers) translates AMLAR’s risk-based requirement into a defensible, auditable scoring methodology.

 Working paper · SSRN 2026 Read paper →